-The present crisis has brought rapid and dramatic changes to the world of work, and the world of teaching has been no exception.
+The present crisis has brought rapid and dramatic changes to the world of work, and the world of teaching English online has been no exception.
 Teachers have suddenly been forced, by circumstances, to adapt their skills to working online in live virtual classrooms with little or no preparation or training.

 Most schools and teachers have faced the challenge and, ready or not, teachers have launched their students into online classrooms using commonly used tools like Zoom or Skype.
 But now the initial panic is over, we can take a closer look at the kinds of technology available for the delivery of live online learning and the kinds of training teachers need to be able to use that technology effectively.

 Oxford TEFL has for some time been offering courses in Teaching English Online and is now offering the 100% Online CELTA so that new teachers can gain a recognised qualification online and get started with their first experiences of virtual teaching.

 As for virtual classroom platforms there are a lot of free alternatives to Zoom and the one you choose may well depend on your students access to technology, the model of delivery you want to use and whether you see this as a short or longer term situation.

 If you have been using Zoom and want something as similar as possible to ease the transition, then Jitsi Meeting may be the platform for you.
 It looks very similar to Zoom and has very similar features.
 Jitsi can also be used in the web-browser, though there are no breakout rooms.

 - Jitsi enables you to record the meeting and to get some useful speaker stats that show who was more active during the meeting.
 There is also a nice feature that allows you to share and watch YouTube videos together.

 - As well as working within the browser there is also a desktop version and a mobile app that can be used.
 The only restriction on class size is bandwidth and connectivity.